Corey Graves: Commentator (2016–present)

 On February 11, 2022, Graves subbed in for Pat McAfee on an episode of Friday Night SmackDown.
 On the April 4 episode of Raw, after Graves' wife, Carmella, was attacked by her tag team partner, Zelina Vega, for losing the WWE Women's Tag Team Championships at Wrestlemania 38, Graves consoled her at ringside, eventually sharing a kiss between the two.
 As McAfee was hired by ESPN for its College GameDay coverage, Graves temporarily returned on the September 9 episode of SmackDown as a color commentator which this arrangement lasted until the end of the college football season.

 Graves returned to SmackDown as color commentator with Kevin Patrick joining in as play-by-play commentator on August 11, 2023.
 On February 2, 2024, Graves transitioned into the lead commentator role on SmackDown, serving alongside Wade Barrett who replaced Kevin Patrick.
 On August 26, Graves returned to Raw to be a commentator with Michael Cole as Pat McAfee took a hiatus from WWE to return to College GameDay.

 At NXT: New Year's Evil on January 7, 2025, Graves returned to NXT for the first time since 2017 as part of the revamped commentary team alongside Vic Joseph and Booker T. However, the following week Graves criticized WWE's decision to move him from SmackDown to NXT.
 He said in a post on X that he would address his criticisms on NXT, but was reportedly pulled from the show.
 Graves returned to commentary on January 21.
 On the June 16 episode of Raw, Graves briefly returned to the main roster commentary team, filling in for Pat McAfee.
 Graves would later return to the main roster full-time due to McAfee taking a hiatus from commentary.
 On the September 19 episode of SmackDown, Graves would be attacked by Brock Lesnar, receiving two F5's, after Graves would try to reason with Lesnar not to harm Michael Cole.
 This would set up a storyline introduction to the return of Pat McAfee at Wrestlepalooza as a commentator.

+Following WWE's acquisition of Lucha Libre AAA Worldwide in August 2025, Graves became the English language play-by-play commentator for all AAA major events along with its weekly TV show that premiered on January 17, 2026.

+On the WWE Raw on Netflix Anniversary Show on January 5, 2026, Graves and Michael Cole returned to Raw.

+Career in education

+As of 2026, Polinsky works as a professor for Point Park University in Pittsburgh, PA, teaching a class in broadcasting.